AH2301 Transport Policy and Evaluation 7.5 credits

 For admitted students to the Master of Science in Civil Engineering and Urban Management (CSAMH) or the Master of Science in Transport and Geoinformation Technology (TTGTM), there are no additional requirements.

-• A completed bachelor’s degree in civil engineering, urban planning, geomatics, geography, engineering physics, computer science, statistics, economics, and/or mathematics, including at least 6 university credits (hp) in each of the following or their equivalents: Programming Techniques, Linear Algebra, Calculus in One Variable, and Probability & Statistics; and
+• A completed bachelor’s degree in civil engineering, urban planning, geomatics, geography, engineering physics, computer science, statistics, economics, and/or mathematics, including at least 6 university credits (hp) in each of the following or their equivalents: Linear Algebra, Calculus in One Variable, and Probability & Statistics; and

 For single course students, i e students not enrolled in a regular KTH programme, the following is required: